 But the Scripture says that God has established a testimony; he has appointed a law.
 And Jesus Christ has won our confidence and for his sake we believe the revelation of God in the law and the testimony.
 We have a God-given compass that keeps us from being lost in the forest of twentieth-century confusion, the compass of God’s law and his testimony in Scripture.

 Very briefly what is the law and the testimony referred to in verse 5?
 Exodus 31:18 gives the answer:

 And God gave to Moses, when he had made an end of speaking with him upon Mount Sinai, the two tables of the testimony, tables of stone, written with the finger of God.

 What was written on these “tables of testimony”?
 Exodus 34:28 tells us:

-And God wrote upon the tables the words of the covenant the ten commandments.
+And God wrote upon the tablets the words of the covenant, the ten commandments.

 So Psalm 78:5 sends us back to Mount Sinai where God made a covenant with Israel to be their God.
 The Ten Commandments are the central statement of how we are to live if we submit to that covenant and trust in God as our God.

 But there is something very crucial to notice about the tables of the testimony as they are called.
 The Ten Commandments do not begin with commandments.
 They begin like this: “I am the Lord your God, who brought you out of the land of Egypt, out of the house of bondage.”
 In other words, the tables of the testimony begin not with a testimony about God’s demand but with a testimony about God’s grace and power for the sake of the people he had chosen.
 With an outstretched arm and a mighty hand God saved Israel from bondage, before he gave them the Ten Commandments.